lsw5077/Harvest_Management/README.md

-# A note on the code from Evolving Regulations for a Changing World
+# A note on the code from Managing Evolving Fisheries

 Dear Reader,